asihotang/andreascode/content/authors/admin/_index.md

 Please feel free to download a copy of my Curriculum Vitae {{< staticref "Sihotang_CV.pdf" "newtab" >}}here{{< /staticref >}}.

-Outside my professional work, I enjoy travelling and outdoor activities, which continue to shape my appreciation for diverse communiies and places.
+Outside my professional work, I enjoy travelling and outdoor activities, which continue to shape my appreciation for diverse communities and places.